Challenging but fun

 2 Helpful / 1 Not

-Cons: We had to look at our printout of the course map twice to find out way.
+Cons: -We had to look at our printout of the course map twice to find our way.

-Other Thoughts: I will play this course every time I'm back in Kearney.
+Other Thoughts: I was thoroughly impressed by this course and it is a clear example of an excellent, 4-disc course.
+Improve the maps and navigation and add another set of baskets and it's a 4.5.
+The fact that it's free and close to town and the interstate make this course a real gem.
+I will play this course every time I'm back in Kearney.
 If you are driving by on Rt.
 80, you have to stop by to play!
 It's only 10 minutes off the interstate.

 2 of 3 people found this review helpful.